 It means you have to stay engaged with the questions, but take the harder, more time-consuming route of engaging the heart of the question, the reason for your answer, and the prayers that get prayed to help you find the answers in the first place.

 I'm going to offer some practical suggestions I've found that help me do these things, but I'll be honest with you up front.
 I don't always get this right.
 I've been know to say, "Go ask your Dad" because I just can't decide one more thing.
 (I will, however, warn you moms not to do this with a swimsuit choice, or your daughter will come back in tears wearing the garment selected for "Amish Illustrated.")
 But, after almost 8 years into this teenage adventure, I've learned a few things that have helped me navigate the questions and the decisions in a way that gets us moving closer to the goal and still lets me keep my hair washed.
 Give them a try if you're in this season, and have some grace for yourself in the meantime.
 The same God that helped you survive the spit-up and snot is still here to help you navigate these waters, too.

 Decision Making with Teenagers:

-NOTE: This is Part Two of a four part series.
+NOTE: This is Part Two of a three part series.
 Check back soon for the next post, "How to Create Meaningful Opportunities for Dialogue With Your Teen."